picocomputer/picocomputer.github.io/docs/source/vga.rst

 --------------

 Sprites may be drawn over each fill plane.
 This is the 16-bit sprite system from the Pi Pico Playground.
 Lower bit depths are planned for a different mode.

+WARNING!
+Highly experimental!
+Rumbledethumps did not write this code.
+This code can crash the entire VGA module.

 .. list-table::
   :widths: 5 5 90